hdbhdb/hdbhdb.github.io/README.md

   >Lanyon is an unassuming Jekyll theme that places content first by tucking away navigation in a hidden drawer.
 It's based on Poole, the Jekyll butler...
 Lanyon is a theme built on top of Poole, which provides a fully furnished Jekyll setup—just download and start the Jekyll server.

-If you have suggestions about any of the content on my site, you can contact me (see contact info in my [resume](/assets/bailey_resume.pdf)), or, alternatively, open an issue or pull request to suggest changes.
+If you have suggestions about any of the content on my site, you can email me (see contact info in my [CV](/cv)), or, alternatively, open an issue or pull request to suggest changes.

 ## Author